ckzard/Express-Notetaker/README.md

 ![Add note page](public/assets/css/images/addnote.png)

-**To access saved notes click the text of the notes saved on the left hand side**
+**To access saved notes click the text of the notes saved on the left hand side.**

+**You can also delete any saved notes by clicking the trash can icon next to each note.**